arbabiha/KoopmanMPC_for_flowcontrol/README.md

 # KoopmanMPC_for_flowcontrol
-This project demonstates the application of Koopman-MPC framework for flow control with the example of Burgers equation, following the paper
+This project demonstates the application of Koopman-MPC framework for flow control, following the paper
 *"A data-driven Koopman model predictive control framework for nonlinear flows"* by H. Arbabi, M. Korda and I. Mezic.